Jieiku/abridge/content/overview-images/index.md

 - main_src is the path and filename for the default image. (mandatory)
 - swap_src is the path and filename for the swap image. (mandatory)
+- class sets a class for the image. (optional)
+- alt sets the alt note for the image.
 - w is the width of the image.
 - h is the height of the image.

+** google lighthouse recommends setting alt, w, and h attributes.
+If alt is omitted then the filename is used.
+If w or h are omitted then get_image_metadata() fills these values. **

 ## Usage (same path)
 ```rs